PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-06-klinghoffer.md

 Normally I would not publish a private a email without the sender's permission, but in this case I think it's OK to do so.
 You see, Klinghoffer was so pleased with this email that he posted it himself at the <a href="https://evolutionnews.org/2022/07/invitation-to-jason-rosenhouse-respond-to-dembski/">Discovery Institute's blog.</a>  The title of the post was: Invitation to Jason Rosenhouse: Respond to Dembski.
 He concluded the post with, "Now let's find out what he will say."
 </p>
 <p>
-At 4:17 I sent the following reply to Klinghoffer:
+At 4:17 pm I sent the following reply to Klinghoffer:
 <BLOCKQUOTE>
 Hi David.
 Thank you for the invitation.
 I have recently posted <a href="https://pandasthumb.org/archives/2022/07/Dembski-response.html">a reply to Dembski</a> at the Panda's Thumb.
 I intend for that to be my last word on the subject.